Spring Boot Method Security with SAPL

 Let’s try another example of an obligation.

-After a successful login, access is still denied.
-This is because we have not yet implemented a policy for the findAll method.
-Therefore, we need a policy that allows us to list all age-appropriate books.
-However, we do not replace the resource with the transform instruction.
-In a real library, this would require a significant amount of work for the PEP, potentially involving the processing of several hundred data records.
-Instead, we instruct the PEP to display only certain books.
+After a successful login, /api/books is still denied because we have not yet implemented a policy for the findAll method.
+We need a policy that lets the user list age-appropriate books.
+This time, we do not replace the resource with a transform instruction.
+In a real library, that could require the PEP to process hundreds of records.
+Instead, we instruct the PEP to return only certain books.

 First, complete the @PreEnforce on findAll in the BookRepository as follows: